Helena, mother of Constantine I: Rome

 Helena left Jerusalem and the eastern provinces in 327 to return to Rome, her place of residence.
 Later legends depict her as bringing with her large parts of the True Cross and other relics, which were then stored in her palace's private chapel, now the Basilica of Santa Croce in Gerusalemme, where they can be still seen today.
 This has been maintained by Cistercian monks in the monastery which has been attached to the church for centuries.

 Death and burial

 Helena died around 330, with her son at her side.
 She was buried in the Mausoleum of Helena, outside Rome on the Via Labicana.
 Her sarcophagus is on display in the Pio-Clementine Vatican Museum, next to the sarcophagus of her granddaughter Constantina (Saint Constance); however, in 1154 her remains were replaced in the sarcophagus with the remains of Pope Anastasius IV, and Helena's remains were moved to Santa Maria in Ara Coeli.

-Socrates of Constantinople, Nikephoros Kallistos Xanthopoulos and other historians claimed that Helena's body was removed from her sarcophagus two years after her death and translated to the Church of the Holy Apostles in Constantinople.
+Socrates of Constantinople, Nikephoros Kallistos Xanthopoulos and other historians claimed that Helena's body was removed from her sarcophagus two years after her death and transported to the Church of the Holy Apostles in Constantinople.
 Stephen of Novgorod describes the tomb of Constantine and Helen and its location as being east of the sanctuary.